 - Use descriptive sub-headings

 Be mindful that users are likely navigating your website with their index fingers, so using long-tail keywords for linking can make navigating to the target page easier.

 Mobile users are typically on the go and look for quick answers and bite-sized information to fill small pockets of time.
 Though mobile users live in a scroll-oriented world, 80 percent of their time and attention is still spent "above the fold."
 Draw your reader in by front-loading content, a writing technique that puts the conclusion first, followed by the what, how, when and why.
 In short, make your opening paragraph count by putting the most important information at the beginning, and then, assign just one idea to each of the following paragraphs to maintain a natural flow.

 There is no one-size-fits-all solution when writing for mobile devices.
 Your content strategy will be dependent on your industry and audience.
 The best way to determine what works best for your unique business goals is to continually test and retest.
 A/B testing and heat mapping tools can provide important feedback on user engagement.
 As you learn more about your audience's mobile behaviors, tailor your strategy accordingly to make the most of your content efforts.

 Need Some Guidance?
 Turn to the Mobile Experts!

 Creating content for mobile is a different art form than creating content for desktop and laptop PCs.
 Mobile audiences have different limitations, distractions, expectations and needs.
 However, with mobile search growing and evolving, it's more important than ever to satisfy this population through the creation of mobile-friendly content - and not just for eCommerce brands and local businesses.
-If your website could benefit from customized mobile marketing plan, turn to the experts at your local digital agency to help your Web content flourish across all platforms and devices.
+If your website could benefit from customized mobile marketing plan, turn to our digital marketing experts at Blue Compass to help your Web content flourish across all platforms and devices.